 Formative assessments are crucial for success at LSE, regardless of how irksome they may be.
-This is so that you can better comprehend the grading criteria for your summative assessment and have an opportunity to address the feedback you have received.
+This is so you can better comprehend the grading criteria for your summative assessment and have an opportunity to address the feedback you have received.
 Even so, sometimes, getting criticism can make you feel disheartened, but you should instead view this as a learning opportunity.
-So, to help you a little, I’ve provided some helpful hints on how to get the most out of your LSE formative coursework so you can get the grade you want.
+To help you a little, I’ve provided some helpful hints on how to get the most out of your LSE formative coursework so you can get the grade you want.

 1. Do not rush